AldrichMascarenhas/Lassi-v1/README.md

 | String        | `app:description`                  | Used to set the Description   |
 | Reference     | `app:animSrc`                     | Used to set Lottie Resource   |

+# Things I'd improve

+- The UI Tests use sleep to wait for background operations to complete.
+This is really bad. (really not proud of this one, but there's room for improvement)
+- Add Jacoco for Test Coverage Reporting
+- Add Detekt/Ktlint
+- More Documentation on how to run the app/run tests